Barre (city), Vermont: Government

-The mayor of Barre is Jake Hemmerick.
-Barre City has a "weak mayor" form of government, and mayors serve two-year terms, with nonpartisan elections held in March.
+The mayor of Barre is Thomas Lauzon.
+Barre City has a "Council-Manager" form of government, and mayors serve two-year terms, with nonpartisan elections held in May (formerly March).
 The city is divided into three wards, and each ward elects two members of the city council.
 Councilors serve staggered two-year terms, so one council seat from each ward is up for election every March.

 Barre City also elects a full-time city clerk and treasurer.
-The current Clerk and Treasurer is Carolyn S. Dawes.
+The current Clerk and Treasurer is Cheryl Metivier.
 The city of Barre employs a full-time city manager.
 Nicolas Storellicastro currently holds this position.

 Sports

 A Premier Basketball League (PBL) team, the Vermont Frost Heaves, played its games in Barre at the Barre Auditorium and at the Memorial Auditorium in Burlington, Vermont.
 The team was originally owned by Sports Illustrated writer Alexander Wolff.
 A local group later assumed ownership and operated the Heaves until the team ceased operations in late 2010 and subjected its players to a dispersal draft.

 The Vermont Mountaineers, a collegiate summer baseball team which belongs to the New England Collegiate Baseball League, plays its home games at nearby Montpelier Recreation Field.

-The quarter-mile, high-banked Thunder Road International Speedbowl is the premier motorsports venue in the state, and associated with notable NASCAR figures Ken Squier and Dave Moody.
+The quarter-mile, high-banked Thunder Road International Speedbowl is the premier motorsports venue in the state and associated with notable NASCAR figures Ken Squier and Dave Moody.
 Vermont Governor Phil Scott often participates in the track's "Governor's Cup 150" among other events.
 Thunder Road is also frequented by the American Canadian Tour late-model series of New England, New York, and southeastern Canada.
 The track, which is located in Barre Town, was built in 1958 and has been in operation since 1960.